Savannah Cats

 Characteristics of the Savannah

 The Savannah's exterior features a spotted coat with occasional bars.
 The shorthair coat is typically a gold to tawny color with a markedly lighter underside, although some Savannahs are silver spotted, black or smoke colored.
-The breed standard Savannah will exhibit horizontal bars along the fur on the back of its ears.
+The breed standard Savannah exhibits horizontal bars along the fur on the back of its ears.
 You can read more about the Savannah breed standard at the official TICA site.

 Purchasing Savannah Cats